OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Encumbrance_System.md

 ## Overview

+**Game Rule Summary**: Encumbrance limits how much you can carry before becoming slow and clumsy.
+Strong characters can carry more weight, and carrying too much will slow your movement or stop you entirely.
+Keep your load light for maximum mobility in combat and travel.

 The encumbrance system limits how much weight a character can carry before suffering movement penalties.
 Carrying capacity is based on strength, with penalties that range from reduced movement speed to complete immobilization when severely overloaded.

 ## Core Mechanics